 \subsection{Retrieval Evaluation}

-We present the benchmark and results we use to evaluate the retrieval capabilities for \modelname.
+We present the benchmark and settings to evaluate the retrieval capabilities for \modelname.
 The retrieval results are summarized in Table \ref{tab:retrieval_results}.

-\paratitle{Face Verification.} We benchmark the face retrieval module on the Labeled Faces in the Wild (LFW, \cite{lfw}) dataset, achieving an accuracy of 98.4\%, which is consistent with public results \footnote{\url{https://github.com/serengil/deepface/tree/master/benchmarks}}.
+\paratitle{Face Verification.} We benchmark the face retrieval module on the Labeled Faces in the Wild (LFW, \citep{lfw}) dataset, achieving an accuracy of 98.4\%, which is consistent with public results \footnote{\url{https://github.com/serengil/deepface/tree/master/benchmarks}}.
 As the open-sourced solution demonstrates satisfying face verification performance and robustness to variations in pose and angle, we directly integrate it in our system without additional fine-tuning.
 The face retrieval module processes one query within 0.2 seconds with a single Nvidia H100 GPU.

-\paratitle{Speaker Verification.} We construct our evaluation benchmark from the public VoxCeleb \cite{voxceleb} speaker verification dataset.
-To enable adaptive s-norm \cite{as-norm-1,as-norm-2}, we leverage SeedTTS-eval \cite{seed-eval} as the source of imposter cohorts, using 1,000 Chinese speech embeddings as the candidate cohort set for the queries, and 2,000 embeddings for the keys.
+\paratitle{Speaker Verification.} We construct our evaluation benchmark from the public VoxCeleb \citep{voxceleb} speaker verification dataset.
+To enable adaptive s-norm \citep{as-norm-1,as-norm-2} which is widely agreed to benefit the task, we leverage SeedTTS-eval \citep{seed-eval} as the source of imposter cohorts, using 1,000 Chinese speech embeddings as the candidate cohort set for the queries, and 2,000 embeddings for the keys.
 We set up a cohort number of 200 (i.e., for both the queries and the keys, the 200 closest utterances in the candidate cohorts are used to compute the mean and variance statistics for adaptive s-norm).